kartik-raj7/kartik-raj7/README.md

 </center>

 - 🔭 I’m currently working on Web Development projects
-- 🌱 I’m currently Learning DSA 🤣
+- 🌱 I’m currently practicing DSA
 - 👯 I’m looking to collaborate with other web developers
 - 🏍  Ask me about Automobiles
-- 🥅 2022 Goals: To Be Better than Yesteday
+- 🥅 2023 Goals: To Be Better than Yesteday
-- ⚡ Fun fact: I love to play basketball
+- ⚡ Fun fact: I love to play basketball and enjoy reading books
 - 📫 How to reach me: https://github.com/kartik-raj7

 ### Spotify Playing 🎧